Epigoni (epic): Contents

 Additional references, without verbal quotations, suggest that the myth of the death of Procris and the story of Teiresias's daughter Manto formed part of the Epigoni.

 The epic was sometimes ascribed to Homer, but Herodotus doubted this attribution.
 According to the Scholia on Aristophanes there was an alternative attribution to "Antimachus."
 This presumably means Antimachus of Teos (8th century BC), and for this reason another verse line attributed without title to Antimachus of Teos is conjecturally thought to belong to the Epigoni.
 An alternative explanation for the naming of Antimachus here would be that the later epic poet Antimachus of Colophon (4th century BC) had been accused of stealing the traditional Epigoni by incorporating its plot in his literary epic Thebais.

-The story of the Epigoni was afterwards told again in the form of a tragedy by Sophocles, Epigoni.
+The story of the Epigoni was afterwards told again in the form of a tragedy by Sophocles, Epigoni, and in a now-lost play of the same name by Sophocles's contemporary, Astydamas.